Glossary term

 Definition 1

-Mitigation Hierarchy means the strategy developed by [the Company] to reduce its Scope 1, 2 and 3 Emissions by:
+Mitigation Hierarchy means the strategy developed by [the Company] to reduce its Scope 1, 2 and 3 Emissions by doing all of the following:

-(b) offsetting emissions only after making all achievable reductions in (a) above; and
+(b) offsetting emissions only after making all achievable reductions in (a) above

 (c) revising its strategy over time as more emissions are capable of being reduced.